masogit/am-browser-doc/docs/features/builder/template.md

 # AM Browser Template Builder
 A template is a collection of certain styles defined to format reports.
-AM Browser allow you to build, manage, share and apply template to your printing or downloading report.
+AM Browser allows you to build, manage, share and apply template to your printing or downloading report.

-Beside the header menu, there are two major panels for template builder as follow from left to right:
+Beside the header menu, there are two major panels in template builder as follow from left to right:

 - Style defining panel
 - Preview panel